Vluuks/AndroidPractice/Week3/Content.md

 This is where the `Adapter` class comes into play.
 Because the Android API `Adapter` class can be overwhelming at first glance, we have created a plain Java adapter that kind of does the same thing, but takes it down to the basics.
 Its prime functionality is that it can take in a list of data, either a regular array or an `ArrayList` and usually some kind of layout definition.

 It then combines these two to generate the appropriate layout for each element in the list.
 This layout is then shown in a container of some sort.
-In this example we just use the terminal, but we have still constructed a container class to represent the idea of a container.
+In this example we just use the terminal, but we have still constructed a printer class to represent the idea of a printer.

 The adapter class can be instantiated using the constructor, which creates the `ArrayAdapter` object.
 In this example, we created an adapter that can create a (very simple) graphical representation of `Student` objects, but many kinds of adapters are of course possible!

         class ArrayAdapter {

             private Student[] studentArray;
-            private LayoutType layoutType;
+            private Formatter formatter;

-            public ArrayAdapter(Student[] studentArray, LayoutType layoutType) {
+            public ArrayAdapter(Student[] studentArray, Formatter formatter) {
                 this.studentArray = studentArray;
-                this.layoutType = layoutType;
+                this.formatter = formatter;
             }

             public String createRow(int index) {